Royal-Multi-Gamers/pelican-plugins/README.md

 ### [Player Counter](/player-counter) <sup><sub>by Boy132</sub></sup>

 Adds a simple player counter to the console and a player list page.
 Uses a [GameQ fork](https://github.com/krymosoftware/gameq).

+> [!IMPORTANT]
+> You need to have the bz2 php extension and zip/ 7zip installed!

 ---